 Our UK Tech Startups

 With nearly 70 investments in the UK startup ecosystem, there’s a lot we could talk about.
 From our office in London, we’re constantly scouring for additional opportunities for investment in the United Kingdom.
-Our cross-sector investment teams actively partner with founders building deep tech, fintech, and healthtech to industrial tech, marketplaces & consumer, and SaaS & Infra startups.
-They also collaboratively fund the technologies that are reshaping our industries, redefining global economies, and securing a future for us all––climate tech, crypto, and emerging markets.
+Our cross-sector investment teams actively partner with founders building deep tech, fintech, and healthtech to climate and industrial tech, marketplaces & consumer, and SaaS & Infra startups.
+They also collaboratively fund the technologies that are reshaping our industries, redefining global economies, and securing a future for us all––crypto and emerging markets.

 Below, our investors dive deep into our portfolio and explore the opportunities we see on the ground.